I often wonder if I could meet myself before I was a dad, what would I say?

 But it doesn’t mean that you’ve lost your identity, it means it just changes with your circumstances.
 Unless you plan on taking your newborn baby to the pub on a Friday night or down your local gym as your accountability partner (which I don’t recommend by the way), your life, social circles, daily routines, habits, everything, changes.

 I like to think it enriches your identity.
-You become much more empathetic; you worry more but you love more.
+You become much more empathetic; you spend time searching for things like ‘Birthday wishes for daughter‘ and ‘meaningful birthday messages for sons‘ because you want to be sure it’s perfect.
+You worry more but you love more.
 Your perspective on life changes.
 The things that were important before being a dad seem less so afterwards.
 Importantly, you will grow into your new identity.

 No. 2 – it’s a great opportunity to experience new things